 Around the Texts

-Nominated for the International Writing Centers Association (IWCA) Outstanding Book Award in 2018, Around the Texts of Writing Center Work examines the conceptual frameworks underpinning and created by ordinary writing center documents.
-The values, assumptions, and beliefs underlying course syllabi, policy statements, website copy, assessment plans, promotional flyers, and annual reports critically inform writing center practices, including the vital undertaking of tutor education.
+Winner of the 2018 International Writing Centers Association (IWCA) Outstanding Book Award, Around the Texts of Writing Center Work examines the conceptual frameworks underpinning and created by ordinary writing center documents.
+The values, assumptions, and beliefs underlying these texts critically inform writing center practices, including the vital undertaking of tutor education.

 Each chapter focuses on a particular everyday document or document set.
 I explore its origins, its use by writing center administrators and tutors, and its engagement with persistent disciplinary challenges in the field of writing studies, such as tutoring and program assessment.
 I then analyze each document in the contexts of the conceptual framework at the heart of its creation and day-to-day application: communities of practice, activity theory, discourse analysis, reflective practice, and inquiry-based learning.